Zachatoo/obsidian-inbox/README.md

 Path for inbox note.

-For example, if your inbox note is in the root of your vault and called "Mobile Inbox", then the path would be "Mobile Inbox.md".
+For example, if your inbox note is in the root of your vault and called "Mobile Inbox", then the path would be "Mobile Inbox".

 ### Inbox base contents